CodersCamp2021/team-lp-project-2/README.md

 Population of Earth is now at almost 2 years of pandemic and constant lockdowns.
 Prices are at all-time high, inflation is skyrocketing, noone is happy.
 There is one group of people that's particularly unhappy and opressed - gamers.
-The world-wide cryptocurrency boom feels like it's been lasting forever with PC parts costing a fortune (Graphics Cards being leading example).
+The world-wide cryptocurrency boom feels like it's been lasting forever with PC parts costing a fortune (Graphics Cards being prime example).

 ## Project Assumptions